valyentine/TSAM/README.md

 ```
 ## Usage
 ### Dismantling networks in the paper
-1. unzip the `data.zip` and put them in the folder `./data`.

-  The file directory of networks is as follows:
+1. unzip the `data.zip` and put them in the folder `./data`.The file directory of networks is as follows:
 ```
 ├── realworld
 │   ├── AirTraffic